MONITORING TARGETS: TREATMENT TARGETS TO BE FIXED ARE:

 Fasting and PP-after meals- Blood Glucose.

 Micral – or Microalbuminuria or Albumin in Urine – Should always be less than 30 mg per day.
-Should only be tested when blood glucose is normal, there is no infection, no heart failure & centainly not after the excercise.
+Should only be tested when blood glucose is normal, there is no infection, no heart failure & certainly not after the exercise.

-Afterwards-take time and make a habbit of all the following things:
+Afterwards-take time and make a habit of all the following things: